IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/8-logdna-openshift.md

    $ oc get pods
    ```

-   This should show a LogDNA pod, to make sure that the changed configuration is really applied, delete this pod with
+   This should show a LogDNA pod.
+To make sure that the changed configuration is really applied, delete this pod with

    ```
    $ oc delete pod <logdna-agent-123456>
    ```

+   It will be recreated automatically.

 ## Step 3 - Use LogDNA